Last Updated on January 10, 2024 by foxintheforest

 When is the Best Time to Visit Brainard Lake Recreation Area?

 The best time to visit the Brainard Lake Recreation Area is early in the morning (the earliest available time) on a weekday from June through October.

 Despite the timed entry requirements to access Brainard Lake, this area does get extremely crowded on weekends.
 Parking can be almost impossible to find and the Brainard Lake Recreation Area hiking trails get super crowded.
 It may not be the conga line of people you’ll see at nearby Rocky Mountain National Park, but it’s enough to feel claustrophobic.

 September and July are particularly beautiful times.
 Mid to late September marks the changing of the aspen leaves and the nearby Peak to Peak Scenic Byway is one of the most stunning fall drives in Colorado.
 July is also Colorado wildflower season and the alpine blooms make Brainard Lake home to some of the best wildflower hikes in Colorado.

-Winter is another great time, since a few of the trails are safe from avalanche danger and the park sees a lot fewer visitors because of the 5-mile round-trip road walk.
+Winter is another great time since a few of the trails are safe from avalanche danger and the park sees a lot fewer visitors because of the 5-mile round-trip road walk.

 Mornings are best if you want to spot a moose – which are quite common in the Indian Peaks Wilderness.